cysouw/diathesis/text/c06_prepositions.md

 ### --- [ ADJ > OBJ ] --- *Benefaktivdativ* {.unnumbered}

-### [ NAp | NAD ] Benefactive dative {#sec:prepositions-benefactive-dative}
+### [ NAp | NAD ] Beneficiary dative {#sec:prepositions-benefactive-dative}

 The alternation of a dative with a *für* prepositional phrase is very widespread [@next a,b].
-It can be used with verbs that can be performed on behalf of somebody else (i.e. ~~benefactive~~, sometimes called ~~dativus commodi~~).
+It can be used with verbs that can be performed on behalf of somebody else (i.e. a ~~beneficiary~~, sometimes called ~~dativus commodi~~).
 In German grammar it is sometimes referred to as a 'free dative' because it can be easily dropped completely.
 As Eisenberg [-@eisenberg2006a: 298] remarks, such datives are widespread, but cannot be used with all verbs and are thus a phenomenon that can be used for the sub-classification of verbs.
 Also note that this diathesis should be strongly differentiated from other 'free datives', specifically possessor datives (see especially [@sec:case-possessor-accusative-to-dative; but also @sec:prepositions-possessor-of-location-to-dative-experiencer])

 ::: ex
 a.
 Ich koche dir eine Suppe.
 b.
 Ich koche eine Suppe für dich.
 :::

-Note that it almost always possible to add a *für* benefactive phrase to a sentence [@next a], but these do not always have a dative alternant [@next b].
+Note that it almost always possible to add a *für* beneficiary phrase to a sentence [@next a], but these do not always have a dative alternant [@next b].
 With transitive verbs it turns out not so easy to find good examples where this alternation is impossible, because with most verbs datives seem to be possible though often only with some creative freedom, e.g. [@next c-e].
 Only those verbs that clearly allow for both alternatives are of interest here.

 ::: ex
 a.
 Ich arbeite für den Chef.